-Despite a 10% decrease in vacancy rates since report year 2022, vacancy rates remain critically high at 17% for report year 2023 - a 253% increase since report year 2019.
+Despite a 12% decrease in vacancy rates since report year 2023, vacancy rates remain critically high at 13% in 2024.
+This is a 178% increase since report year 2019.

 Continued burnout and stress from the COVID-19 pandemic and changing demographics are just some of the factors that contribute to the high vacancy rates in Minnesota and across the nation.
 MHA is working diligently with its members to address key factors in vacancy rates to ensure that all Minnesotans have access to the care they need when they need it - now and into the future.